fivetran/dbt_asana_source/README.md

     asana_schema: your_schema_name
 ```

-To add addtional columns to tasks use the pass-through column variable.
+To add additional columns to tasks use the pass-through column variable.
 This is useful for adding custom fields not already included in this package.

 ```yml
 # dbt_project.yml